robhami/ZTM_face_recog/04_face_recog.md

 ## Sign in Form ##

 Create SignIn folder in src and SignIn.js file inside.
 Get signIn form from tachyons website and paste into react component code.
-Need to close input tags:
+Need to close input tags as this is needed in JSX but not in html:

 ```javascript
 import React from 'react';